 Affiliate networks are especially useful if you’re looking to add new products to an already-profitable affiliate site or you’re planning to manage multiple affiliate sites at once.

-However, for new affiliate marketers, I would suggest starting with the manual approach mentioned above and then consider whether you want to use networks.
+However, for new affiliate marketers, I would suggest starting with the manual approach mentioned above and then considering whether you want to use networks.

 While affiliate networks can make it easier to find affiliate programmes, there are some common negatives that come with using them: